nicharuc/sentiment_pred/README.md

 The jupyter notebook, sentiment_pred.ipynb also contains the same code, with some additional hyperparamter tuning steps and keyword analysis.

 Steps taken:
-1. We read in the file via read_file function that automatically generates tokenized list of reviews
+1. We read in the file via read_file function that automatically generates tokenized list of reviews.
+We do not need to stem or lemmatize these because word embeddings will naturally capture similarity between the same word in different tenses.
 2. We split both positive and negative sets into training (80%) and test set (20%).
 3. To train the Word2Vec embeddings, we combine both positive, negative, and unsupervised list of tokenized reviews into gensim's Word2Vec model.
 We run 10 iterations, with each iterations' learning rate decreasing to help algorithm better converge.
 We ignore words that have frequency less than 5 (via min_count) because these are not substantial.
 4. We check whether the embeddings make sense: